nonoo/dmrshark/README.md

 - Sends average RMS volume and average RSSI as an SMS after an echo test.
 - Automatic and periodic reading of repeater timeslot RSSI values during calls and also inserting them to the remote database.
 - Updating a remote database table with currently active repeaters and their info (ul/dl freqs, type, fw version etc.).
-- Receiving and sending DMR SMS messages (both in standard DMR and Motorola TMS format).
+- Receiving and sending DMR SMS messages (both in standard DMR and Motorola TMS format) from/to SQL database tables.
 - SMS command interface (see the explanation below).

 For optimal network traffic analysis, it should run on the server machine which is running the master software (DMRplus, lindmrmaster etc.),